 According to Pingdom and GTMetrix, you can see a site hosted on the best hosting for WordPress along with just a WordPress cache plugin can dramatically increase the speed of a WordPress site.
-The result by WebPageTest (TTFB) is mostly dependent on the server response time.
+The result of WebPageTest (TTFB) is mostly dependent on the server response time.
 However, there are a number of techniques that can be used to reduce server response time for WordPress websites.

 Doesn’t the results look impressive?
 Give Cloudways a try and then migrate your existing WordPress based website to Cloudways, configure the Breeze, and see the improved results of your WordPress website.
 Don’t forget to share your testing results in the comment section below.